 As I’ve previously written, there are no sane reasons not to take your digital experience to the cloud.
 Among the 15 products that Forrester has researched only 2 offers a true cloud-based solution today:

 Are you interested in learning from the best?
-Do consider joining a J. Boye group to meet with peers and hear their insights about vendors, agencies and everything required to make digital transformation work.
+Do consider joining Boye group to meet with peers and hear their insights about vendors, agencies and everything required to make digital transformation work.